mahdi-nabikhan/mahdi-nabikhan/README.md

 # 💫 About Me:
-As a skilled Full-stack  developer, I specialize in building robust, scalable web applications with a focus on clean code and efficient solutions.
-I excel in collaborative team environments, delivering high-quality projects using modern technologies and best practices.
-By continuously exploring advancements in web development and frameworks, I ensure innovative and up-to-date solutions.
-Eager to contribute my technical proficiency and problem-solving skills to create impactful solutions.
+Full-stack web developer with expertise in Django (DRF) and React ecosystem.
+I build high-performance web applications with robust REST APIs, real-time search (Elasticsearch), caching strategies (Redis), and modern authentication systems.
+From database design to frontend component architecture, I focus on clean, maintainable code and seamless user experiences.
+I believe in agile collaboration and continuous learning to deliver solutions that truly make an impact.

 ## 💻 Tech Stack: